Looking for Archie: Cary Grant’s Bristol

 By Dr Charlotte Crofts, associate professor in Filmmaking, University of the West of England (UWE Bristol)

 Dr Charlotte Crofts walks us through Cary Grant’s Bristol in the lead up to her event ‘Looking for Archie’ which maps the Hollywood star’s life onto his hometown.
 Learn about Grant’s connection to the city and the places he returned to throughout his life.

-Cary Grant, Hollywood’s most debonair star, was born Archibald Leach in Bristol in 1904.
-Many Bristolians are unaware that he grew up here and continued an enduring relationship with the city.
-This walking tour retraces Archie’s hometown haunts and uncovers Bristol’s hidden cinema history, in the places where it actually happened.
-Participants will be led on a guided tour of Bristol City Centre featuring the locations that inspired Archie’s journey from Horfield to Hollywood, and the spots where the Bristol Post photographed him on his many visits home, after he’d reinvented himself as Cary Grant.
-Look out for hidden clues to collect along the way and snap yourself a #CaryGrantSelfie!
+Global film icon Cary Grant is most often imagined as an American but he was born as Archibald Leach in Bristol in 1904.
+Many people are unaware that he grew up here and continued an enduring relationship with the city, returning often, well into his seventies.
+This walking tour retraces Archie’s hometown haunts, and uncovers Bristol’s hidden cinema history, in the places where it actually happened.